cardano-foundation/CIPs/CIP-0122/README.md

 #### `writeBits`

-`writeBits` takes two arguments: we name and describe them below.
+`writeBits` takes three arguments: we name and describe them below.

 1. The `BuiltinByteString` in which we want to change some bits.
 This is the _data argument_.
-2. A list of index-value pairs, indicating which positions in the data argument should be changed to which value.
-This is the _change list argument_.
-Each index has type `BuiltinInteger`, while each value has type `BuiltinBool`.
+2. A `BuiltinList BuiltinInteger`, indicating which bit positions in the data argument are to be changed.
+This is the _index list argument_.
+3. A `BuiltinList BuiltinBool`, indicating, for each position from the index list argument, what the new value should be.
+This is the _value list argument_.

 Let $b$ refer to the data argument of length $n$ in bytes.
-We define `writeBits` recursively over the structure of the change list argument.
-Throughout, we use
-$b_r$ to refer to the result of `writeBits`, whose length is also $n$.
-We use
-$b[i]$ to refer to the value at index $i$ of $b$ (and analogously, $b_r$); see the [section on the bit indexing scheme](#bit-indexing-scheme) for the exact specification of this.
+We define `writeBits` recursively over the combined structures of the index list argument and the value list argument.
+Throughout, we use $b_r$ to refer to the result of `writeBits`, whose length in bytes is also $n$.
+We use $b[i]$ to refer to the value at index $i$ of $b$ (and analogously, $b_r$); see the [section on the bit indexing scheme](#bit-indexing-scheme) for the exact specification of this.

-If the change list argument is empty, we return the data argument unchanged.
+If either the index list argument or the value list argument is empty, we return the data argument unchanged.
+Otherwise, let $i$ be the head of the index list argument, $v$ the head of the value list argument, $\ell_i$ be the tail of the index list argument, and $\ell_v$ be the tail of the value list argument.
+If $i
-Otherwise, let $(i, v)$ be the head of the change list argument, and $\ell$ its tail.
-If $i < 0$ or $i \geq 8 \cdot n$, then `writeBits` fails.
-In this case, the resulting error message must specify at _least_ the following information:
+< 0$ or $i \geq 8 \cdot n$, then `writeBits` fails.
+In this case, the resulting
+error message must specify _at least_ the following information:

 * That `writeBits` failed due to an out-of-bounds index argument; and
 * What `BuiltinInteger` was passed as $i$.